melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 maintained by Alex Deucher.
 You may also find bug fixes for newer kernel versions on branches that have the name pattern `drm-fixes-<date>`.

-**2) Examine the issue tracker:** Before diving into debugging, confirm that your issue isn't already documented and addressed in the AMD display driver issue tracker.
+**2) Examine the issue tracker:** Confirm that your issue isn't already documented and addressed in the AMD display driver issue tracker.
+If you find a similar issue, you can team up with others and speed up the debugging process.

 ## Understanding the issue:

+Do you really need to change this?
+Where should you start looking for changes?

 **3) Is the issue in the AMD kernel driver or in the userspace?:** Identifying the source of the issue is essential regardless of the GPU vendor.
 Sometimes